aai-institute/beyond-jupyter/refactoring-journey/step08-high-level-evaluation/README.md

 can define which packages/modules are allowed to log at which levels) and we can flexibly define where the logs end up (even in multiple places).

-sensAI will log every important step by default, so we won't actually have to write many log statements ourselves.
+sensAI's high-level evaluation class will log every important step by default, so we won't actually have to write many log statements ourselves.
 We opted to add but a single log statement to the `Dataset` class:
 We want to log all the relevant parameters that determine the data, and we have used sensAI's `ToStringMixin` to facilitate this.